Instagram whitelisting turns brands' best creator content into awesome ads. Here’s a breakdown of how to give brands access to your posts for...

 Fierce competition.
 Constant algorithm changes.
 Rising ad costs.

-All of the above highlight how brands should squeeze everything they can out of their Instagram campaigns.
+All of the above highlights how brands should squeeze everything they can out of their Instagram campaigns.
+Their influence campaigns, too.